This is the MySQL NDB Cluster API Developer Guide, which provides

-The information presented in this guide is current for recent releases of NDB Cluster up to and including NDB Cluster 7.5.7.
+The information presented in this guide is current for recent releases of NDB Cluster up to and including NDB Cluster 7.6.3, now under development.
 Due to significant functional and other changes in NDB Cluster and its underlying APIs, you should not expect this information to apply to previous releases of the NDB Cluster software prior to NDB Cluster 7.2.
-Users of older NDB Cluster releases should upgrade to the latest available GA release of NDB Cluster 7.5, currently the most recent GA release series.
+Users of older NDB Cluster releases should upgrade to the latest available release of NDB Cluster 7.5, currently the most recent GA release series.

 For legal information, see the Legal Notices.